-We draw attention to note no. 31 to the financial statements, which describes the uncertainties and impact of COVID-19 pandemic on the Company's operations and results as assessed by the management.
+We draw attention to note no. 33 to the financial statements, which describes the uncertainties and the management's assessment of the impact of COVID-19 pandemic on the Company's operations, assets, cash flows and financial results, which is highly dependent on future developments and circumstances as they evolve.
 Our opinion is not modified in respect of this matter.